18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/README.md

 # Echo-Notes

-### AI Notes with Nextcloud
+### Sync, Process, and Summarize Notes Privately and automatically with local AI

 **A privacy-first voice-to-text and note cleanup pipeline powered by local LLMs.**
-Capture voice notes on your phone, sync them via Nextcloud, and automatically clean or structure them using a local language model.
+Type or capture voice-to-text notes on your phone or laptop.
+Sync them to your home computer via Nextcloud, Syncthing, or your method of choice.
+Then automatically clean, structure, and create To Do's with them using a local language model.

 ---